 It continued to grow a few years later, when he scored an internship with one of skiing’s most acclaimed photographers, the late T.R.
 Youngstrom.
 Russell resided outside of Aspen at the base of the Elk Mountains, with easy access to rivers and the heart of the mountains.
 When he was not coaching the Aspen Valley Ski Club’s Big Mountain Team, you could find him running rivers in his kayak or sending big lines in the Elk or San Juan Mountains.
 There should be no surprise that Russell’s photos embraced adventure and the sports he loved.

-Being on both sides of the lens has helped Russell creatively capture and record his passions over time.
-He loves working in unique places like India and Nepal just as much as his own backyard.
-Simply put, Russell takes photos because he likes photography.
-Each of his photos becomes more valuable to him as time goes on, he says, “photos are my life journal, they aren’t just art.”
+Being on both sides of the lens helped Russell creatively capture and record his passions over time.
+He loved working in unique places like India and Nepal just as much as his own backyard.
+Simply put, Russell took photos because he liked photography.
+Each of his photos became more valuable to him as time went on, he said, “photos are my life journal, they aren’t just art.”

 A spontaneous decision to drive across the border from Alaska into the Yukon Territory of Canada led Will Cardamone to find some steep turns at sunset on Three Guardsmen Mountain, Yukon.

 After a ski plane dropped us high on the Davidson Glacier deep in the Chilkat Mountains of Alaska, ski partner Will Cardamone and I crossed the glacier and dug our camp into the frozen snow.

 Taking time out of our kayaks to explore the headwaters of the Ganges river above the holy village of Badrinath.
 This destination is of an age-old pilgrimage where, according to Hindu legend, the god Vishnu sat in meditation.